kotsun32/Dog_vision_Deep_Learning/README.md

 # Dog_vision_Deep_Learning
+First project using deep learning and running a neural net to prediction images of dogs.
 Using Kaggle data set and google collab to run deep learning models.
-Work in progress